Do Kids from Bilingual Families Start Talking Later?

-“My child is learning two different languages, does that mean he/she will fall behind his/her peers in school and have speech and language issues?”
+Bilingual families are not so uncommon these days, and many parents reach out to us with a similar question: “My child is learning two different languages, does that mean he/she will fall behind his/her peers in school and have speech and language issues?”

 My Experience with Bilingual Families as a Speech-Language Pathologist

 Bilingual children are also NOT more prone to developing a speech and language disorder.
 Odds are, if a child has a true language disorder, you will see the same articulation and sound errors in BOTH languages.
 This is why testing/evaluations should be conducted in both languages, if possible.
-If this cannot occur, the parent should be included in the room in case the examiner has any questions about vocabulary.
+If this cannot occur, the parent should be included in the room if the examiner has any questions about vocabulary.
 If therapy is provided in both languages, it leads to quicker progress and increased carryover to the second language.

 D.G.’s Story: Working with a Bilingual Child on Speech Development